shakfu/cyfaust/README.md

 The following setup sequence is illustrative of this and is also useful if you want to setup cyfaust manually.

-For macOS, having Xcode or the CommandLine tools installed is required, and then you will need to have python and cmake installed.
+For macOS, having Xcode installed or the CommandLine tools installed (`xcode-select --install`)is required, and then you will need to have python and cmake installed.
 If you use [Homebrew](https://brew.sh), this is simple:

 ```bash
 brew install python cmake